 "In fact, the FDA recently announced they are reevaluating the term 'healthy' as it applies to foods with good-for-you fats, like pistachios," Newgent continues.
 "What's more, foods like in-shell pistachios may help you fool yourself into feeling full because the leftover shells may provide a visual cue for portions, potentially helping to curb intake."
-For more intriguing tricks, check out these 15 Ways to Trick Yourself Into Feeling Full!
+For more intriguing tricks, check out these 30 Easy Tricks That Will Make You Feel Fuller at Every Meal!

 Myth: Drinking Beer Causes A Beer Belly

 Truth: While beer consumption doesn't tend to help shrink your waist, a beer belly isn't necessarily caused by beer; it's more likely caused by consuming too many empty calories.